compound-ai-systems/awesome-compound-ai-systems/README.md

 * STORM
 * HaizeLab Red Teaming with DSPy
 * WangLab at MEDIQA with DSPy ✅
-* Are More LLM Calls All You Need
 * Gemini
 * [Replit Code Repair](https://blog.replit.com/code-repair)
 * InferCept ✅